pdefusco/CAI_Inf_Service_Articles/llmops_utils/README.md

 ## Objective

-With Cloudera AI, enterprises can download open source GenAI models and securely host them in their Public or Private Cloud, in order to implement LLM-powered applications while preventing proprietary information from being shared with LLM Service Providers such as OpenAI.

 In this tutorial you will learn how to programmatically deploy Deepseek R1 Distill Llama 8B to the Cloudera AI Inference Service programmatically using Python and an LLMOps Util.

 First, you will download the model to the Cloudera AI Registry; Then, you will create an AI Inference Service Endpoint to serve predictions in real time from within your Data Center.

 The LLMOps util and the overall tutorial is particularly tailored for CAI users who want to complete the end to end lifecycle - from LLM download to Endpoint - entirely in Python.
 If you'd like to use a different model you can apply the same steps for any language models available in the NGC Catalog.

+### Motivation

+With Cloudera AI, enterprises can download open source GenAI models and securely host them in their Public or Private Cloud, in order to implement LLM-powered applications while preventing proprietary information from being shared with LLM Service Providers such as OpenAI.

 ### Cloudera AI & LLM's